d3/d3-array/README.md

 <a name="groupSort" href="#groupSort">#</a> d3.<b>groupSort</b>(<i>iterable</i>, <i>comparator</i>, <i>key</i>) · [Source](https://github.com/d3/d3-array/blob/master/src/groupSort.js), [Examples](https://observablehq.com/@d3/d3-groupsort)
 <br><a name="groupSort" href="#groupSort">#</a> d3.<b>groupSort</b>(<i>iterable</i>, <i>accessor</i>, <i>key</i>)

-Groups the specified *iterable* of elements according to the specified *key* function, sorts the groups according to the specified *comparator*, and then returns an array of keys in sorted order (with [ascendingDefined](#ascendingDefined)).
+Groups the specified *iterable* of elements according to the specified *key* function, sorts the groups according to the specified *comparator*, and then returns an array of keys in sorted natural order (with undefined keys, if any, last).
 For example, if you had a table of barley yields for different varieties, sites, and years, to sort the barley varieties by ascending median yield:

 ```js
 d3.groupSort(barley, g => d3.median(g, d => d.yield), d => d.variety)